WANGSSSSSSS/regression-learning/README.md

 ### regression-learning

-this repository is used to restore my homework of  **Business Intelligence**
+this repository is used to store my homework of  **Business Intelligence**

 I decide to make a survey about **regression analysis** , based on this opinion, i finished: